Toyota RAV4 manuals

 Other materials:

-Pair control solenoid valve removal and installation
+Pair reed valve removal and installation

 Removal Lift and support the fuel tank with the prop stay.
 Refer to “fuel tank removal and installation” in section 1g .
 Remove the air cleaner box.
 Refer to “air cleaner box removal and installation” in section 1d .
-Remove the pair control solenoid valve (1) along with the pair ...
+Remove the pair control solenoid valve (1) along with the ...

 © 2011-2025 Copyright www.suzukigsxr.org